-That is, matters typically dealt with by a risk committee are within the responsibility of the full Board.
+That is, matters typically dealt with by a Risk Committee are within the responsibility of the full Board.
+The Board considers that no efficiencies or other benefits would be gained by establishing a separate Risk Committee.

 During the Reporting Period, the Board relied on the Company's existing risk-management framework and did not conduct a review.